-While the principal investigator (PI) is the initiator of all actions related to the sponsored project, the Office of Sponsored Programs (OSP) and your department/center are available to assist you.
-The EHE Office of Research, Innovation and Collaboration (ORIC) also is available to provide assistance.
+While the principal investigator (PI) is the initiator of all actions related to the sponsored project, the EHE Office of Research, Innovation and Collaboration (ORIC) is available to provide assistance.

 Schedule an initial meeting with your grants manager to review your award and get assistance with next steps.
 While this initial meeting is about you and answering your questions, there are certain areas that we typically cover, including: